Temporal and spectral study of the X-ray pulsar 2S 1553-542 during the 2021 outburst: Observation and data analysis

-The NuSTAR observatory comes with two co-aligned, identical X-ray telescope systems operating in a wide energy range of 3--79 keV.
-Separate solid-state CdZnTe pixel detector systems in each telescope usually referred to as focal plane modules A and B (FPMA and FPMB; \citet{Ha13}), have a spectral resolution of 400 eV at 10 keV and 900 eV at 68 keV (FWHM), respectively.
-NuSTAR performed an observation of 2S 1553-542 close to the peak of the outburst (MJD 59236.95) with a total exposure time of 28.35 ks (obs. id 90701302002).
-The observation log of NuSTAR is shown in the Table \ref{tab:log_table}.
-The data is reduced using the {\tt NuSTARDAS pipeline} version v0.4.7 (2019-11-14) provided under {\tt HEASOFT} v6.27.2 with latest {\tt CALDB} and we defined the source and background using {\tt DS9} version 8.1.
-We extracted the light curve and spectra of the source and background from circular regions centering the source with radii of 50\arcsec and 100\arcsec using {\tt NUPRODUCTS} scripts provided by the {\tt NuSTARDAS pipeline}.
+The Nuclear Spectroscopic Telescope Array ({\it NuSTAR}) observatory comes with two co-aligned, identical X-ray telescope systems operating in a wide energy range of 3–79 keV.
+Separate solid-state CdZnTe pixel detector systems in each telescope usually referred to as focal plane modules A and B (FPMA and FPMB; \citep{Ha13}), have a spectral resolution of 400 eV at 10 keV and 900 eV at 68 keV (FWHM), respectively. {\it NuSTAR} performed an observation of 2S 15553--542 close to the peak of the outburst (MJD 59236.95) with a total exposure of 28.35 ks.
+The observation log of {\it NuSTAR} is shown in Table \ref{tab:log_table}.
+The data is reduced using the {\tt NuSTARDAS pipeline} provided under {\tt HEASOFT} with the latest {\tt caldb} and we defined the source and background using {\tt ds9}.
+The light curve and spectra of the source and background are generated from circular regions centering the source with radii of 50 arcsec and 100 arcsec using {\tt nuproducts} scripts provided by the {\tt NuSTARDAS pipeline}.
+The light curve has been extracted using the science event data in different energy ranges with bin sizes of 0.1 s for both the modules (FPMA/FPMB) of {\it NuSTAR}.
+The {\tt efsearch} task in {\tt FTOOLS} is used to find out the best period in the time series of the barycenter and background corrected data sets.
+The folding method of the light curve over a trial period to get the best period by $\chi{^2}$ maximizing process \citep{Le87} over 32 phase bins in each period is used.
+After getting the best spin period, pulse profiles are obtained using the {\tt efold} task in {\tt FTOOLS} by folding light curves with the best spin period.